hobby-kube/guide/README.md

 This guide is accompanied by a fully automated cluster setup solution in the shape of well structured, modular [Terraform](https://www.terraform.io/) recipes.
 Links to contextually related modules are spread throughout the guide, visually highlighted using the ![Terraform](assets/terraform.png) Terraform icon.

-If you find this project helpful, please consider supporting its future development on [Patreon](https://www.patreon.com/pstadler).
+If you find this project helpful, please consider supporting its future development on [GitHub Sponsors](https://github.com/users/pstadler/sponsorship) or [Patreon](https://www.patreon.com/pstadler).

 ## Table of Contents